Sugar Withdrawal Symptoms and Treatments

 When your body is used to high amounts of sugar regularly, it can be a shock to the system to cut it entirely from your daily lifestyle.
 When this happens, some people experience a myriad of symptoms that are associated with sugar withdrawal.
 We take a closer look at sugar withdrawal symptoms in this section.

 So what causes sugar withdrawal symptoms and why is cutting sugar from your diet such a challenge to overcome?
 One reason why sugar withdrawal occurs is due to hormones in the body.
 Your body releases certain hormones and compounds in the blood in response to certain daily situations.
 When you consume sugar, your body releases dopamine into the bloodstream.
 Dopamine is widely known as the “happy” hormone that is present when your mind is the most euphoric.
 This euphoria tends to exhibit a level of satisfaction, and when that threshold is met, the brain may feel as though it is satisfied.
 When you bite into a creamy chocolate bar or drink a sugary soda, your brain releases dopamine, which is why you feel so happy when you consume sugar.

 Dopamine and Addiction

-Keeping in mind that high amounts of sugar result in similar hormonal responses that illicit drugs do, it appears that your body adjusts to sugar consumption similarly to regular drug use.
+Keeping in mind that high amounts of sugar result in similar hormonal responses to those of illicit drugs, it appears that your body adjusts to sugar consumption similarly to regular drug use.
 For example, it is possible that the brain may crave higher amounts of sugar in an attempt to reach a certain dopamine concentration in the blood, thus signaling euphoria.
 However, as the body reacts to continuous amounts of this nutrient, you may need to consume more, which could explain why adults crave such high amounts of sugar.
-This continuous cycle of sugar consumption, hormone release, and euphoria can play a major role in how the brain responds, and it could have some implications on behavioral patterns
+This continuous cycle of sugar consumption, hormone release, and euphoria can play a major role in how the brain responds, and it could have some implications on behavioral patterns.

 Sugar Withdrawal Symptoms